rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 ### Releasing docs

-Docs are automatically published using [Read The Docs](https://readthedocs.org/) upon a new Release.
+Docs are automatically published to GitHub Pages when the `main` branch is updated.

-You can also publish the latest release of the docs by running the [Release Latest Documentation](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) workflow on GitHub Actions.
+We are currently in the process of automatically configuring versionable documentation on our new docs site.

 ### Releasing the playground